 - Failure to issue or delay in issue of drafts, pay orders, or bankers’ cheques;

 - Failure to provide or delay in providing a banking facility (other than loans and advances) promised in writing by a bank or its direct selling agents;

-- Complaints from Non-Resident Indians having accounts in India in relation to their remittances from abroad, deposits and other bank related matters;
+- Complaints from Non-Resident Indians having accounts in India concerning their remittances from abroad, deposits, and other bank-related matters;

 - Refusal to open deposit accounts without any valid reason for refusal;